groovey/Migration/README.md

 ### The Groovey File

 On your project root folder.
 Create a file called `groovey`.
 Or this could be any project name like `awesome`.
-Then cut copy paste the code below.
+Then copy the code below.

 ```php
 #!/usr/bin/env php